kmeaw/kusd/README.md

 Components
 ---------

-- manager
+- [x] manager
   Listens a socket, forks a few times: children run server, parent restarts children.

-- server
+- [x] server
   Accepts a connection, fetches a sysreq (syscall NR and 6 arguments), runs it, loops until a connection is broken.

-- client
+- [x] client
   Connects to a manager+server, provides an interface to invoke remote sysreqs, optionally raise exceptions; manages a scratch buffer to transfer data from or to the remote host.

-- bash
+- [x] bash
   Parses a shell-like grammar.

-- eval
+- [x] eval
   Runs parsed statements.

-- interact
+- [x] interact
   Provides a user interface for the client library as if it is a remote shell client.
+- [ ] web
+  HTTP-proxy to interface client from the web.

 Key Features
 ----------

-- No server-side dynamic-library dependencies, manager+server fits in 4KiB.
+- [x] No server-side dynamic-library dependencies, manager+server fits in 4KiB.

-- Object-oriented shell commands, passing marshalled data across pipes.
+- [x] Object-oriented shell commands, passing marshalled data across pipes.

-- No need to update server, most features can be implemented by changing only the client code.
+- [x] No need to update server, most features can be implemented by changing only the client code.

 Future work
 ------------

-- Manager could be reimplemented to provide encryption and authentication.
+- [ ] Manager could be reimplemented to provide encryption and authentication.

-- Client can limit itself by sysreq'ing ulimit.
+- [ ] Client can limit itself by sysreq'ing ulimit.

 Some examples